Application for Summer 2015 opens in December 2014.

 The program is designed to:

-Students will be expected to work 25-40 hours per week depending on the research project and field.
+Students will work 25-40 hours per week depending on the research project and field.
 This fellowship runs from June 1 through August 7, 2015.
 Housing stipends are available for students who live outside of Wayne and Washtenaw counties.

 Most fellows work 40 hours per week for 10 weeks and receive a $3,500 stipend.
 The hours and weeks are divided as follows: